Executive Director and Lower Mainland Green Team Program Manager

 Kent MacWilliam Director

 Kent has over 10 years experience as a geoscientist, doing remote field work throughout North America and Africa, and wants to share the opportunity of working outdoors with others.
 Kent’s scientific and industry experience ranges from managing field crews to research to community relations.
 Kent holds an MSc. in Earth and Planetary Sciences from McGill University, as well as a Business Administration certificate from U.Vic.
 Most recently Kent has been canvassing communities in Victoria and Vancouver with the Ancient Forest Alliance, a conservation-focused non-profit.
 His adventurous spirit led to a 44 day bicycle ride from Canada to Mexico in the Fall of 2015.
-He is excited to help inspire stewardship of nature in communities with Green Teams of Canada.
+He is excited to help inspire communities to steward nature with Green Teams of Canada.